White genocide conspiracy theory: Subsequent events

-In November 2018, Matthew Heimbach, former leader of the neo-Nazi Traditionalist Worker Party, led a protest in Little Rock, Arkansas over an alleged white genocide occurring in South Africa.
+In November 2018, Matthew Heimbach, former leader of the neo-Nazi Traditionalist Worker Party, led a protest in Little Rock, Arkansas, over an alleged white genocide occurring in South Africa.
 He called on the US government to sanction South Africa for the "violation of international law" in its treatment of white South Africans.
 In January 2019, the KKK distributed business cards in Philadelphia with various racist slogans such as "White People are a World Wide minority and there are programs of Genocide against white children", in what appeared to be deliberately targeting African-American neighborhoods with material which promoted the conspiracy theory.

 Three independent analyses of Trump re-election campaign advertisements shown in 2019 found 2,200 ads warning of an "invasion" by immigrants.
-In asking for help to fund a wall along the US-Mexico border, the ads included all-caps warnings of a "state of emergency", saying, "America's safety is at risk", and that it is "critical that we stop the invasion."
-Other ads said Trump has, "taken multiple trips to the border to show the true invasion happening but the Democrats and the Fake News Media just won't listen."
-In remarks in the Oval Office in March 2019, Trump said immigrants were trying to, "rush our borders....
-People hate the word 'invasion,' but that's what it is.
+In asking for help to fund a wall along the US–Mexico border, the ads included all-caps warnings of a "state of emergency", saying, "America's safety is at risk", and that it is "critical that we stop the invasion".
+Other ads said Trump has "taken multiple trips to the border to show the true invasion happening but the Democrats and the Fake News Media just won't listen".
+In remarks in the Oval Office in March 2019, Trump said immigrants were trying to "rush our borders. ...
+People hate the word 'invasion', but that's what it is.
 It's an invasion of drugs and criminals and people."
-In a 6 June interview, Trump told Fox News, "I told Mexico, if you don't stop this onslaught, this invasion—people get angry when I use the word 'invasion'—people like Nancy Pelosi that honestly they don't know what the hell they're talking about."
+In an interview on 6 June, Trump told Fox News, "I told Mexico, if you don't stop this onslaught, this invasion—people get angry when I use the word 'invasion'—people like Nancy Pelosi that honestly they don't know what the hell they're talking about."

+In May 2025, Trump confronted South African president Cyril Ramaphosa with false claims of white genocide during an Oval Office meeting, and played a video of killings he said supported his position.
+During the meeting, Trump brought up Elon Musk, who was standing behind him and has previously endorsed claims of South African white genocide, stating that: "Elon is from South Africa.
+I don't want to get him involved.
+That's all I have to do.
+Get him into another thing.
+But Elon happens to be from South Africa."
+To support his claims of white genocide, Trump showed footage of body bags, claiming that these were "all white farmers that are being buried" in an incident in South Africa, however in actuality the footage was from the Democratic Republic of Congo where there was a conflict involving Rwandan-supported M23 rebels.